 Here’s a blog listing suggestions for using preserved lemons.
 I remember making a pound cake that used them as well and I’ll have to find that recipe to share.

-In 30 days I’ll be trying a few new recipes.
+In the future I’ll be trying a few new recipes.
 I hope you will too.